Crested Butte, Colorado: Festivals

 Crested Butte hosts a number of festivals and parades throughout the year.
 These include Torchlight, New Years, Winter Carnival, Butte Bash College Ski Week and Mardi Gras during the winter months; Extreme Board Fest, Slushuck and Flauschink during spring; the Crested Butte Bike Week, Crested Butte Music Festival, Crested Butte International Film Festival, 4th of July, the Crested Butte Wildflower Festival, Alpenglow Concert Series, Festival of the Arts and Ball Bash during summer; and Fall Fest, Vinotok and Paragon Peoples' Fair during fall.

 Parks and recreation

 The town of Crested Butte has a Nordic Center which has an ice skating rink as well as cross-country skiing trails.
+The town also has several parks, including Rainbow Park in the western section of town.
+Several hiking trails also exist, managed by the Crested Butte Land Trust.

 The Mountain Bike Hall of Fame was located in Crested Butte before moving in 2014 to Fairfax, California.

 Media

-Movies filmed in Crested Butte include Snowball Express (1972), Snowbeast (1977), The Further Adventures of the Wilderness Family (1978), and Ink (2009).
+Movies filmed in Crested Butte include Snowball Express (1972), Snowbeast (1977), The Further Adventures of the Wilderness Family (1978), and Ink (2009), Aliens vs. Predator: Requiem (2007).

 Infrastructure

 Crested Butte is served by the Gunnison–Crested Butte Regional Airport in Gunnison.

-In popular culture

-James Cameron's film Avatar (2009) has similarities with Crested Butte in regard to both mining issues and environmental coexistence.
-Both the film's protagonist and the former mayor W Mitchell, who led the fight against a proposed molybdenum mine on Mount Emmons in the late 1970s, uses a wheelchair.
+The town runs a free bus service connecting the town of Crested Butte with the ski resort located northeast of town.
+Additionally, buses connect the town to Gunnison.
+The town government is currently pursuing a transit and infrastructure strategy to "de-emphasize cars and focusing on walking, biking, rolling and transit".